Doughnut packs and a mysterious gun: Six facts about B.C.’s triple homicide, manhunt - Victoria News

 Through surveillance footage and receipts, the police report included rather random details on the various items purchased by the pair over their two weeks on the lam.

-The first and most relevant item, purchased when the two left Port Alberni on July 12, was a SKS semi-automatic rifle that Schmegelsky purchased with a Possession and Acquisition License at a Cabela’s outdoor sporting goods store in Nanaimo.
+The first and most relevant item, purchased when the two left Port Alberni on July 12, was a SKS semi-automatic rifle purchased with a Possession and Acquisition Licence at a Cabela’s outdoor sporting goods store in Nanaimo.

 Other items included a cowboy hat purchased at a gas station in Fort Nelson on July 14, less than 24 hours before they killed Deese and Fowler.